- Rules of Life. Valeria Anisimova 9 June 2020

-- Results of the Russian Junior SAMBO Championships 21 January 2020
+- Results of the Russian SAMBO Championships 2 March 2020

 The All-Russian Sambo Federation was founded on the 14th of July in 1990 for the development, propaganda and popularization of Sambo in the Russian Federation, consolidation and rise of Sambo position on the international arena.
 It is a member of the European Sambo Federation (ESF) and International Sambo Federation (FIAS).
 The federation is also a member of the Russian Olympic Committee (ROC), Russian Union of Martial Arts (RUMA) and Multisport Association of Russia (AMSR).
 The federation is accredited (№ 0790001411Я) by the Ministry of Sports of the Russian Federation.